vercel/title/readme.md

 // "The Chicago Manual of Style"
 ```

-You can even pass words that should be capitalized as specified:
+You can pass words that should be capitalized as specified:

 ```js
 title('FaCEbook is great', {